-37. As the acts of defendants were committed with malice, fraud and oppression and with intent to harm and destroy plaintiff, defendants are also libel for the payment of punitive damages.
+37. As the acts of defendants were committed with malice, fraud and oppression and with intent to harm and destroy plaintiff, defendants are also liable for the payment of punitive damages in such amount as a jury may find necessary to deter and punish the defendants for the malicious conduct set forth in this Complaint.